-Mahatma Gandhi, who was born on October 2, 1869, in Porbandar, India, struggled and gave up things he valued to free India from British oppression.
+Mahatma Gandhi was born on October 2, 1869, in Porbandar, India.
 All throughout his life, he was guided by nonviolent beliefs.

-Bapu struggled greatly and gave up a lot of his personal possessions in his quest to free India from British tyranny, but he never wavered from his nonviolent beliefs.
+Bapu struggled greatly and gave up a lot of his personal possessions in his journey to free India from British rule, but he never wavered from his nonviolent beliefs.

 His legal career took him to South Africa, where he fought against racial injustice.
 He married Kasturba at the age of thirteen and continued his schooling in London.

-Gandhi used nonviolence in a number of movements during India’s war for independence, including the Champaran and Kheda agitations, the Non-cooperation Movement, the Salt March, and the Quit India Movement.
+Gandhi used nonviolence in various movements during India’s war for independence, including the Champaran and Kheda movements, the Non-cooperation Movement, the Salt March, and the Quit India Movement.
 His influence was felt all around the world, motivating figures like Nelson Mandela and Martin Luther King Jr.

-Gandhi made contributions to secularism, environmental sustainability, and social transformation.
+Gandhi made contributions to secularism, environmental sustainability and social transformation.
 His legacy is firmly based on his nonviolence (Ahimsa) ideology.
 On January 30, 1948, he was murdered, yet his influence lives on, earning him the title of renowned “Father of the Nation and Bapu” in India’s history.
+His legacy will live on forever, inspiring future generations with his words and example.

-Mahatma Gandhi stands as one of the greatest political icons in history, with Indians holding him in the highest esteem and revering him as the “father of the nation.”
+Mahatma Gandhi is one of the greatest political icons in history, with Indians holding him in the highest esteem and honouring him as the “father of the nation.”
 His name and teachings will undoubtedly remain immortal, continuing to inspire generations to come.

-Throughout his efforts, Mahatma Gandhi endured great hardship and made significant personal sacrifices in his mission to liberate India from British rule, all while steadfastly adhering to non-violent principles.
+Throughout his efforts, Mahatma Gandhi went through great hardship and made significant personal sacrifices in the journey to free India from British rule, all while strictly following non-violent principles.

 Let’s dive deeper into his life: